kottmanj/Photonic/README.md

 Illustrative examples for the optimization of photonic setups with digital quantum computers
 See our [preprint](https://arxiv.org/abs/2006.03075) for more information

-The calculations from the paper can be found under examples
+The calculations from the paper can be found under examples.

+In [slides.pdf](slides.pdf) you can find the slides of a presentation about the topic.

 # Dependencies
 You will need the `tequila` package